chelseaisaac/AI-ML-projects/AI model on cloud instance/ReadMe.md

 <code>python test_resnet50.py</code>

 So my output was this:

 <code>[(258, 87.32960510253906), (259, 3.027086019515991), (270, 1.9671134948730469), (261, 1.1073544025421143), (248, 0.9204240441322327)]</code>

-This model is highly confident, at nearly 87.33%, that the input belongs to class 258.
+**Translation**: This model is highly confident, at nearly 87.33%, that the input belongs to class 258.
 Checking IMAGENET, class 258 is a Samoyed.

 It works!